 Format over Two Days

-During each round, a team will be given 60 minutes to complete their construction in the prescribed construction area, according to the design details of the 15 ft. x 10 ft. area provided at the beginning of the competition.
+During each round, a team will be given 60 minutes to complete their construction in the prescribed 15' x 10' construction area, and according to the provided design details.
 Three teams will compete during each round.
 Each team will be judged on their installation technique and final product.
 The team with the highest score in each round will advance to the next level.

 The preliminaries will have 12 teams competing in four rounds.
 Judging of the preliminaries will be based on technique, compliance with ICPI guidelines and delivering the specified design.
 Each team with the highest score from each round will automatically advance to the semi-finals.
 Additionally, the two teams with the highest scores from all the preliminary rounds, which did not automatically advance to the semi-finals, will advance to the semi-finals as wild-card selections.

-During the final round, the team with the highest score will be declared “champion”, and the team with the next highest score will be declared “runner up”.
+During the final round, the team with the highest score will be declared “champion” and the team with the next highest score will be declared “runner up."
 Judging of the finals will be based on technique, compliance with ICPI guidelines and delivering a creative design.
 The awards presentation will be Oct.
-24 at 3:30 outdoors in the Hardscape Installer Championship area.
+23 at 3:45 outside in the Hardscape Installer Championship area.

-Attendees’ registration fee ($40 through Sept.
-11; $55 Sept.
-12 – Oct.
-21; $85 onsite) includes access to the HNA tradeshow, the collocated GIE+EXPO tradeshow, outdoor exhibits, six hardscape demonstrations and three nights of concerts at Fourth Street Live!
+Attendees’ registration fee includes access to the HNA tradeshow, the co-located GIE+EXPO tradeshow, outdoor exhibits, six hardscape demonstrations and three nights of concerts at Fourth Street Live!

-A panel of six (6) judges selected by HNA and ICPI from experts in the industry will evaluate each team’s performance in relation to the judging criteria during the construction and inspection of the completed work.
-Three of the six (6) judges will be selected to judge all four (4) preliminary rounds.
-The other three (3) Judges will judge the semi-final and championship round.
-Judges cannot be related to or employed in the same company as competitors.
+A panel of six judges selected by HNA and ICPI from experts in the industry will evaluate each team’s performance in relation to the judging criteria during the construction and inspection of the completed work.
+Three of the six judges will be selected to judge all four preliminary rounds.
+The other three Judges will judge the semi-final and championship round.
+Judges cannot be related to, or employed in, the same company as competitors.

 The time score during the preliminary and semi-final rounds will be calculated for each team based on their recorded time to complete their construction, plus any prescribed time penalties assessed by the judges for industry guideline, safety, quality or craftsmanship infractions.
 The time score during the final round will be calculated for each team based on their recorded time to complete their construction, plus any prescribed time penalties assessed by the judges for industry guideline, safety, quality or craftsmanship infractions minus a prescribed bonus for creativity.